Analog computation with transcriptional networks: Examples

 This system originates with~\cite{krstic2000stability}.
 This is an ``extremum-seeking'' system.
 There is some ``objective function'' $f$ assumed to be unknown to us.
 The goal is to adjust the value of a variable in the ODEs until it finds a local maximum of $f$. \Cref{fig:extremum-seek-local-max-plot} shows a function $f(x)$ with two local maxima.
 The goal of the system is, starting with a variable $x$, for $x$ to hill-climb to the nearest local maximum of $f$.

-\todo{DD: We should explain the intuition of these ODEs more, e.g., why oscillating $x$ ``searches'' for which direction (move $x$ up or down) makes $f$ increase.} In our setting, we think of $f$ as an unknown process that, based on the current concentration of some transcription factor $X$, produces a transcription factor $F$ characterized by some unknown function $f$.
+In our setting, we think of $f$ as an unknown process that, based on the current concentration of some transcription factor $X$, produces a transcription factor $F$ characterized by some unknown function $f$.
 In other words, if $X$ has concentration $x$, $F$ has concentration $f(x)$.
 We imagine $F$ is some natural reagent whose production we wish to maximize.
 Our goal is to maximize the concentration of $F$ by adjusting $X$, without knowing how $F$ depends on $X$. (i.e., the standard black-box optimization problem, but the computation of the optimization must be done by ODEs rather than by a standard algorithm).

-The following ODEs achieve this by using a sine-cosine oscillator (on variables $p$ and $q$) to move $z$ up or down from the current value, with constants $\omega=3$ (period of oscillation), $\lambda=0.3$, $a=0.1$ (amplitude of oscillation), $k=0.15$ (rate of convergence). $x'$ is set so that $x$ tracks \todo{DD: I can't devise an intuitive explanation why $x$ tracks $z+ap$ rather than $z$, or $z-ap$.} $z+ap$.